- What constitutes a quorum in a PTC?

 - Why should members of the PTC fill out vote justification forms explaining their votes?

 The standard definition of a quorum in Robert's Rules of Order is that the majority of an assembly must be present to conduct business.
 That is, if there are twenty members of a group, eleven must be present to constitute a quorum.
 The same requirement for a quorum applies to PTCs, with one additional provision.
-The Handbook (220.127.116.11) provides that absentee votes will be counted in PTCs, whereas Robert's really does not provide for a mixture of absentee and in person votes in an assembly.
+The Handbook (220.127.116.11) provides that absentee votes will be counted in PTCs, whereas Robert's Rules really do not provide for a mixture of absentee and in-person votes in an assembly.
 Because of the mixed voting method for PTCs, a quorum is defined as a majority of the PTC, counting both those present and those having provided an absentee ballot on the question at hand.

-That underlined phrase is important.
+That bolded phrase is important.
 If a PTC of twenty has nine members present and two absentee ballots in favor of tenure for Candidate A, a quorum exists to make a recommendation regarding Candidate A. But if those same nine members are present but there are no absentee ballots regarding the case of Candidate B, the PTC cannot conduct business regarding Candidate B. Nor can the PTC conduct any other business as long as only nine members are present (either in-person or through absentee ballots specifically related to the question at hand).
 To explain the matter in somewhat different terms, it is possible to have a PTC quorum consisting of a combination of members, some who are present in-person and some who are present through having provided the committee chair with absentee ballots.
 But the absentee ballots must specifically relate to a question before the PTC.
 It is impermissible for a PTC member to be generically counted "present" for a meeting just because he or she has submitted an absentee ballot on one matter.

-Another issue in relation to a PTC quorum is should departments count full time administrators whose tenure home is in the department in their total number of PTC members.
-The Faculty Handbook does not address this issue, but on a pragmatic level it is suggested that administrators who make recommendations on promotion and tenure will not want to attend meetings nor should they.
-Chairs might be wise to check with departmental members who have other kinds of full time administrative assignments to see if they want to participate.
+Another issue in relation to a PTC quorum is should departments count full-time administrators whose tenure home is in the department in their total number of PTC members.
+The Faculty Handbook does not address this issue, but on a pragmatic level, it is suggested that administrators who make recommendations on promotion and tenure will not want to attend meetings nor should they.
+Chairs might be wise to check with departmental members who have other kinds of full-time administrative assignments to see if they want to participate.
 Faculty Senate may want to address this matter.